finom/vovk/packages/vovk-dto/README.md

 ) {}
 ```

 Since **@nestjs/mapped-types** has backward compatibility code that attempts to support older versions of **class-transformer**, it includes a `require` call for module `class-transformer/storage` that does not exists in the latest version of **class-transformer**.
 Webpack (used by Next.js internally) tries to compile this module and introduces compilation errors.
-To address this problem, you can modify Next.js Webpack configuration to ignore this import completely:
+To address this problem, you can modify Next.js Webpack configuration to ignore this import completely by aliasing it to `false`:

 ```js
 /** @type {import('next').NextConfig} */